Mahendragarh

 Mahendragarh is a city and a municipal committee in Mahendragarh district in the Indian state of Haryana.
 It is nearly 100 km from Gurgaon and comes under National Capital Region (India).
+The city has a mini secretariat along with a sub divisional court.

 Etymology

-Earlier earlier was known as Kanaud because its was founded and inhabited by Kanaudia Brahmins.
-In 1860s it was renamed after Maharaja Mahendra Singh (r.
-1721-1748 CE) of Patiala State who was gifted this area by the British East India Company rule for his help in crushing the Indian Rebellion of 1857 in this area.
+Earlier Mahendragarh was known as Kanaud because it was founded and inhabited by Kanaudia Brahmins.
+In the 1860s it was renamed after Maharaja Mahendra Singh (r.
+1721-1748 CE) of Patiala State who was gifted this area by the British East India Company for his help in crushing the Indian Rebellion of 1857 in this area.